hugorbarbosa/basic-log/README.md

 ## Features

-The logger of this project is a simple logger that allows to log messages during the execution of the program.
+The logger of this project is a simple logger that allows to log messages during the execution of a program.
 This log uses a stream of type `std::ostream`, so the user can choose the output stream to log messages (console, file, ...).

 The logger features the following levels: